Can CBD Help With Anxiety?

 We all have tiny protein-based chemical structures attached to our cells called receptors and CBD is thought to interact with CB1 and CB2 receptors.
 These are mostly found in our brain, nervous system and immune system

-As scientific research into CBD is relatively new, the exact way CBD affects CB1 receptors in the brain isn’t fully understood.
+As scientific research into CBD is relatively new, the exact way CBD interacts with CB1 receptors in the brain isn’t fully understood.
 However, it’s thought it may alter serotonin signals.
 Serotonin is a neurotransmitter and it plays a crucial role in our mental health.
 Most people associate serotonin with happiness.
 However, the role of this neurotransmitter is very complex, and its effects depend on where it is and what it binds to.
 Depression and anxiety are associated with having low serotonin levels.

-Conventional treatment such as Prozac, SSRI and Zoloft are just not cutting it for many so some people with anxiety may be able to manage their condition with CBD.
+Conventional treatment such as Prozac, SSRI and Zoloft are just not cutting it for many, so some people with anxiety may be able to manage their condition with CBD.
 However, you should talk to your doctor before making changes to your treatment plan.